CavemanUK/XX-Blast-VR/README.md

 If you run on a windows PC without VR you can control with cursor keys and space bar to fire.

+UPDATE: There's now homing missiles that will lock onto the nearest target (ish).
+X button on controller or C key on keyboard.